Quagga/quagga/HACKING.md

     -   Information to allow reviewers to be able to tell which specific changes to the code are intended (and hence be able to spot any accidental unintended changes).

+-   The commit message *must* give details of all the authors of the change, beyond the person listed in the Author field.
+Any and all affiliations which may have a bearing on copyright in any way should be clearly stated, unless those affiliations are already obvious from other details, e.g.  from the email address.
+This would cover employment and contracting obligations (give details).

+-   If the change introduces a new dependency on any code or other copyrighted material, please explicitly note this.
+Give details of what that external material is, the copyright licence the material may be used under, and the nature of the dependency.

 The one-line summary must be limited to 54 characters, and all other lines to 72 characters.